crittermike/personal-blog/src/pages/ramblings/functional-css.md

 ---
 templateKey: blog-post
-title: In Defense of Functional CSS
+title: In defense of Functional CSS
 date: 2018-06-08
 description: An attempted rebuttal to arguments against Functional CSS
 tags: